-Last but not least is a Adventure Medical First Aid Kit.
+Last but not least is a First Aid Kit.
 Never underestimate nature or the situation you are in.
 Having a simple first aid kit can save your life or maybe even your neighbors.
-Just like the emergency radio, don’t plan on bugging in without a first aid kit.
+Just like the emergency radio, don’t plan on bugging in (or out) without a first aid kit.

 You have to keep your wits about you in situations like there.
 Your best bet is usually to get out of the path of the storm but if you’ve made up your mind that you’re going to stay then be prepared.